Tubing in Portland: Best River Floats

 Which river?

 You have two main option in the Portland area for river floating — the Sandy River and the Clackamas River.
 Both rivers have several parks that you can base yourself from and either swim/wade in the water or go tubing.
 The Sandy is a little closer to central Portland, but the Clackamas is a favorite.
 Remember, you’ll need two cars if you plan on floating from one park to the next (your other option is to bike or hitch a ride back to the upper parking lot).
-On your way to the river, either drop a car off at the float STOPPING point (and have the other driver jump in) or have everyone meet at the LAUNCH point and then while everyone is getting ready, two drivers take both cars to the STOPPING point (If it’s your first time floating that area, go take a look at the river so you know what it looks like where you stopping or you may just float on by), leave one car there and then come back.
+On your way to the river, either drop a car off at the float STOPPING point (and have the other driver jump in) or have everyone meet at the LAUNCH point and then while everyone is getting ready, two drivers take both cars to the STOPPING point, leave one car there and then come back.
 Remember, you need to bring the keys!

 Where to buy/rent tubes in Portland: